 Margaret was not expecting this declaration from anyone, let alone being called Maggie.
 Confused, she turned to the table where they were all sitting.

-She saw James staring sadly at them both standing by the counter, Mark’s elbow nonchalantly resting on the edge, one leg across the other in a debonair, flirting mode.
+She saw James, staring at them both standing by the counter, Mark’s elbow resting on the edge, one leg across the other in a debonair, flirting mode.
 She felt suddenly embarrassed, blushed for no reason, a knot materializing inside her guts out of nowhere.
 Quickly, she got hold of two drinks and proceeded to return to the table.

 Cheeky jokes, leg pulling, laughter, giggling and guffawing started in earnest.
 James sipped his beer in silence.
 Now and again, he looked up at Margaret.
 Once, their eyes met, another time he gave her a timid inquisitive smile.
 She blushed again and thought that perhaps he must have guessed what Mark was up to at the bar.
 She then realized he was sitting ever so close to her, almost patronizing her, breathing down on her.